 In our last tip, we discussed the 7 Elements of an Effective Compliance Program, in which we would like to add the importance of conducting appropriate compliance training and education for all staff.

-As shared in our blog, just like you have protective measures in place to prevent malpractice suits, the same goes within the non-clinical setting (e.g., coding policies, waiting room policies).
+Just like you have protective measures in place to prevent malpractice suits, the same goes within the non-clinical setting (e.g., coding policies, waiting room policies).

 You can no longer tell the government “we didn’t know” because they provide numerous resources to assist you.
 Since compliance is comprehensive, the first step is treating it like a class, just like your medical studies.